 The screenplay is in development through Tiffany Boyle and Stuart Arbury, Ramo Law Production Packaging Associates.
 We are seeking further attachments and would love to hear from you!

 After watching her children die during the smallpox epidemic in Colonial Peru, Isabel Godin decided to meet her husband who had been away in French Guiana for 20-years, but to do so must travel some 5,000 miles across the South American continent.
 Initially against her family’s wishes, she set off with her core group and dozens of porters on the nearly yearlong journey.
 One misstep after another splintered her party due to treacherous conditions, abandonment, betrayal, and ultimately death.
 After a month alone in the rainforest, she met natives who nursed her back to health and helped her reach the mission system where she finally was able to arrive at the mouth of the Amazon River to reunite with her husband.
 Isabel survived: for love discovering her true inner strength.

 Dr. Laura K. Marsh is a writer and tropical ecologist.
 She has written several screenplays and other works of fiction; over one hundred scientific articles, books, and reports; described five new species of saki monkeys; and lead a successful expedition called Houseboat Amazon to find a monkey that had been missing since the 1930s.
 She wrote the Nichols' awarded screenplay ACROSS THE AMAZONS while working in the field in the Ecuadorian Amazon!
 After meeting with Ken Davenport at his New York offices on Broadway, they decided the story was also a natural for musical theater.
 Laura has since re-worked the film version for the stage adding lyrics and set directions.
-She wrote the libretto and found an amazing musician to craft songs.
 The goal is to have the Across The Amazons Project appear on multiple platforms, including large and small screens and the theater.